-Nowadays, Hofburg’s main buildings are all connected, forming one massive, contorted building which, according to official sources, has 240,000 m2 of continuous floor space, making Hofburg the largest royal palace in the world.
+Nowadays, Hofburg’s main buildings are all connected, forming one massive, contorted building.
+According to official sources, it has 240,000 m2 (2,580,000 ft2) of continuous floor space, which makes Hofburg the largest royal palace in the world.

 Hofburg Palace has a mix of styles

 In the 16th century, dowager empress Wilhelmina Amalia built herself a stand-alone building, the Amalia Wing, in front of the original palace.
 Many subsequent empresses lived there, including famous Sissi.

 This magnificently decorated building, the Leopold, is where the president of Austria has his offices now.

 More and more new wings for the Hofburg